 “We don’t rise to the level of our expectations, we fall to the level of our training.” –Archilochus

 The act of competing in sport happens in multiple planes of motion.
-So, in order for our athletes to prepare our athletes for the demands of athletic movement, we must expose them to multiplanar movement training.
+So, in order for athletes to prepare for the demands of athletic movement, expose them to multiplanar movement training.
 This prepares the athlete to be more durable, as well as leading to efficiency of movement in the athletic space.
-We want the athlete to be able to move with power and efficiency thru space when these qualities are most needed.
+Athletes need to be able to move with power and efficiency through space.

 Understand the Demands of Sport

-Each sport has skills that are required that if improved can help your athletes better transfer functional strength and power to their chosen sport.
-Understanding the demands of the sport from a movement standpoint and also an energy system profile aspect can be key to helping your athlete transfer their hard work to the field of play.
+Each sport has skills that are required.
+If improved they can help your athletes better transfer functional strength and power to their chosen sport.
+Understanding the demands of the sport from a movement standpoint can be key to helping your athlete transfer their hard work to the field of play.
 Understanding that the energy system in baseball will be different than that of your marathon runners will make all the difference in the way you create programs.
 As well as understanding the movement profile for a wide receiver in football will be different than that of your professional golfer will change the way you create programming.
 Understanding the demands of the athlete’s given sport can provide the foundation of the “why?” for your programming.

-In conclusion we want our athletes to get bigger, faster and stronger, and we definitely want them to be able to always get the best bang for the buck from the work they do in the weight room.
+In conclusion, we want our athletes to get bigger, faster and stronger.
+We want them to be able to get the best bang for their buck from the work they do.
 Keeping a few of these things in mind can go a long way to creating better athletic functional training programs.

 Michael Piercy, MS, CSCS is the owner of The LAB in Fairfield, New Jersey.
 He is the recipient of the 2017 IDEA Personal Trainer of the Year award and has also been awarded the 2013 TRX FACEUP award for Overall Instructor of the Year.
 He represents brands such as Under Armour, TRX® and Matrix fitness as a Master Trainer.
 A former professional baseball player with the Pittsburgh Pirates, New York Mets and Montreal Expos, he brings his unique perspective to his work with athletes and active adults.
 He holds a master’s degree in exercise science with a concentration in performance enhancement and also holds multiple advanced level Certifications from organizations such as ACE, ACSM, NASM and NSCA.